AssetMantle/modules/CONTRIBUTING.md

 a [discussion](https://github.com/AssetMantle/modules/discussions/new) with a summary of the proposal.
-Once the proposal has been discussed and there is rough alignment on a high-level approach to the design, are following this process to ensure all involved parties are in agreement before any party begins coding the proposed the [ADR creation process](./docs/architecture/PROCESS.md) can begin.
-We implementation.
+Once the proposal has been discussed and there is rough alignment on a high-level approach to the design, are following this process to ensure all involved parties are in agreement before any party begins coding the proposed the [ADR creation process](./docs/architecture/PROCESS.md) can begin the implementation.
 If you would like to see examples of how these are written, please refer to the current ADR.

 ## Development Procedure